 The interior of the church was marked by two levels: ogival arcades and a zone of windows, between which there was an extensive plane of smooth walls separated only by pilaster strips running from the base of the vaults to the floor.
 The slender, fragmented arcades were based on inter-nave pillars with a cross-section close to the elongated octagon.
-They were separated by bundles of shafts and semicircular concaves, with the pillars profiles transitioning to arcade profiles without the use of capitals.
+They were separated by bundles of shafts and semicircular concaves, with the pillars mouldings transitioning to arcade mouldings without the use of capitals.
 In the central nave with a height of 26.2 meters and in the aisles, the ribs of the vaults were based on highly suspended corbels, thanks to which a varied vaulted zone was distinguished, without distinct wall divisions.

-The interior of the basilica was covered with various vaults: stellar in the chapels, under the gallery, in the presbytery and at the nave crossing, cross-rib naults in the aisles, northern transept, sacristy and porch, and a net vault with a rhomboidal drawing in the central nave.
+The interior of the church was covered with various vaults: stellar in the chapels, under the gallery, in the presbytery and at the nave crossing, cross-rib naults in the aisles, northern transept, sacristy and porch, and a net vault with a rhomboidal drawing in the central nave.
 In the southern transept a stellar vault with an asymmetrical arrangement of ribs was established, and an undertower bay in the aisle was covered by stellar vault with a complicated, decorative structure of the composition with ribs fastened with bosses in the shape of heraldic shields and trefoils, additionally varied with floral motifs.
-Ribs of basilica veults were based on wall corbels, some of which, especially in the aisles of the nave, received figural forms (on the southern side there were depictions of Parable of the Ten Virgins, a stripping jester, or a man with a dagger).
+Ribs of basilica vaults were based on wall corbels, some of which, especially in the aisles of the nave, received figural forms (on the southern side there were depictions of Parable of the Ten Virgins, a stripping jester, or a man with a dagger).
 Vault bosses took the form of plant rosettes in the aisles and shields in the central nave and transept, though some were also formed into human figures (e.g. blessing bishop, Saint Paul with a sword and Saint Peter with a key).
 The vault of the Strzegom basilica most likely repeated the forms of covering of the St. Vitus’ Cathedral chancel in Prague, founded by the outstanding and influential architect of the second half of the 14th century – Petr Parler.